rhaiscript/book/src/rust/modules/self-contained.md

 `Engine::compile_into_self_contained` only pre-resolves [`import`] statements in the script that are _static_, i.e. with a path that is a [string] literal.

-It does not matter where the [`import`] statement occurs (e.g. deep within statement blocks, within function bodies).

 ```rust,no_run
 // The following import is pre-resolved.